bilibili/WebAV/README.md

 WebAV is an SDK for **creating/editing** video files on the web platform, built on WebCodecs.

-### Key Features
+### Features

-- Cross-platform: Runs on Edge, Chrome browsers, and Electron
+- Cross-platform: Supports running on Edge and Chrome browsers, as well as in Electron.
+- Zero Cost: Fully utilizes client-side computation, eliminating server costs.
+- Privacy and Security: No user data is uploaded.
-- High performance: 10-20 times faster than ffmpeg.wasm
+- High Performance: 10 to 20 times faster than ffmpeg.wasm.
-- Small size: Approximately 50kb (MINIFIED + GZIPPED, without tree-shaking)
+- Small Size: Approximately 50KB (MINIFIED + GZIPPED, without tree-shaking).
-- Cost Reduction: By utilizing client-side computation entirely, server costs are reduced.

 _Compatible with Chrome 102+_